ably77/gloo-gateway-ai/README.md

 ```

 #### System-User OpenAI Input Prompt Template
 Description: Configure a Gloo Gateway Transformation Policy that manages inputs using custom headers, and transforms these inputs into templatized prompts.
 The following system-user input prompt template uses the `x-api-key`, `x-template`, `x-system-prompt`, `x-user-prompt` to take on a custom role and prompt.
 Additionally, a user can specify an `x-model` and `x-temp` header in order to consume a different LLM model or set a different temperature for the response (default is set to gpt-3.5-turbo and 0.7 temperature if headers are not provided).
+Note that we have set the `"max_tokens": 100` to set an upper boundary the response output length as well.
 Configure an additional delegate route for the ELI5 prompt template to configure the request to the LLM based on these specific headers.

 ```bash
 kubectl apply -f- <<EOF